Entrepreneurship

 - Measuring Nonprofit Incubator Performance: Toward an Adapted Balanced Scorecard Approach by Karim Messeghem, Chaffik Bakkali, Sylvie Sammut, and Abdelaziz Swalhi

-- Extending CSR in SMEs’ upstream supply chains: a dynamic capabilities perspective by Rebecca Stekelorum, Issam Laguir, Jean-Marie Courrent, and Anicia Jaegler
+- Extending CSR in SMEs’ Upstream Supply Chains: A Dynamic Capabilities Perspective by Rebecca Stekelorum, Issam Laguir, Jean-Marie Courrent, and Anicia Jaegler

 - Linking owner-managers’ personal sustainability behaviors and corporate practices in SMEs: The moderating roles of perceived advantages and environmental hostility by Sonia Chassé and Jean-Marie Courrent

-- Do Entrepreneurial SMEs Perform Better Because They are More Responsible?
+- Do Entrepreneurial SMEs Perform Better Because They Are More Responsible?
 By Jean-Marie Courrent, Sonia Chassé, and Waleed Omri

 Theses:

-Thesis supervisor: Olivier TORRES
+Thesis advisor: Olivier TORRES

 Thesis advisor: Charles PUEL